In Her Shoes: Uplift - YWCA Reskilling In Specialized Technology

 In Her Shoes: Uplift - YWCA Reskilling in Specialized Technology is a fully-funded post-secondary certification program for employment-ready women (cis and trans) and gender-diverse individuals who are ready to upgrade their technology skills to secure immediate employment in roles which require specialized technological expertise.
 After gradutation participants will be supported in applying these skills and making meaningful contributions to the local workforce.

 Uplift - YWCA Reskilling in Specialized Technology is for job seekers and career shifters who are curious and have an interest in understanding business problems, identifying data sets and interest in analyzing the information and have work experience in business, marketing, healthcare, information systems, IT, government and/or sales.
-It would be beneficial for candidates to have strong math skills or statistical experience, research skills acquired from work or education, and experience using Excel for standard formulas, data sorting and creating charts.
+For a successful experience, candidates need strong math skills or statistical experience, research skills acquired from work or education, and experience using Excel for standard formulas, data sorting and creating charts before starting Uplift programming.
+Please contact us for learning resources if you need to re-fresh these skills as preparation for applying.

 This online program is delivered in partnership with McMaster Continuing Education, Tellent, and in collaboration of YWCAs across Ontario.
 Participants will have the opportunity to earn a Certificate Of Professional Learning of Data Analytics, complete the Propeller Experience program and receive wrap-around career support from industry professionals for long-term success.
 It will enhance the quality of candidates in our local talent pool and fill in-demand roles within our region.